 There's no doubt that Goa is the top destination of every college group and professionals looking for a break.
 While the beaches are the obvious choice of go-to place, there is much more to Goa than just that.
 With every passing day, more tourists are turning into travelers.
 That is to say, they want to explore the history and the cultural aspects of the place, rather than just sit at a beach all day.
 Although I must say, the prospect of sitting on the beach with chilled beer all day is quite appealing.
-If you're a beach bum like me, checkout my section of all the Goa beaches.
+If you're a beach bum like me, checkout the section of all the Goa beaches.
 Patnem beach, in particular, is my favorite beach in Goa!
 However, if you want to explore Goa beyond the beaches and click amazing pictures along the way, I've got a list of the most Instagrammable spots in Goa!!

-Divar Island Church
+The Churches of Divar Island

 Sunaparanta Art Gallery

-Sunaparanta Art Gallery is a part of the famous Cafe Bodega.
-Both of these are located in a quaint Portuguese bungalow in the neighborhood of Altinho, Panaji.
+Sunaparanta Art Gallery is a part of the famed Cafe Bodega.
+Both of these are located in a quaint Portuguese bungalow in the plush neighborhood of Altinho, Panaji.
 The decor of this place automatically takes you back a few years to a more peaceful time.
 There's an old-world charm about this art gallery.
-Whether it's the subtle floral decor, or the tranquility of the neighborhood, Sunaparanta manages to excude a whole lot of charm.
+Whether it's the subtle floral decor, or the tranquility of the neighborhood, Sunaparanta manages to exude a whole lot of charm.
 Moreover, it has a wonderful cafe where you can sit back, enjoy a delicious red velvet cake and spend the afternoon dreaming of the 80's.
 I used this art gallery as the backdrop for my fashion photo shoot showing off my striped pants.

 Do note that DSLR photography requires prior permission from the management.
 However, you're free to click pictures from your mobile, without any hindrance.